Aboda7m/Ramp-Regulation-with-AI-enabled-Traffic-Camera/README.md

 ## Acknowledgements

-This project was developed as part of the course requirements for [insert course name here].
+This project was developed as part of the course requirements for Our Graduation Project.
 We would like to thank Dr. Abdulmohsen Mutairi for his guidance and support throughout the development process.

-For any inquiries, please contact [insert your email here].
+For any inquiries, please contact 438102038@student.ksu.edu.sa and 438103946@student.ksu.edu.sa.